marcelm/cutadapt/doc/guide.rst

 the basic rule is that *each read is written to at most one file*.
 You cannot write reads to more than one output file.

-In the following, the term "processed read" refers to a read to which all modifications have been applied (adapter removal, quality trimming etc.).
-A processed read can be identical to the input read if no modifications were done.
+Filters are applied to *all* processed reads, no matter whether they have been modified by adapter- or quality trimming.

 ``--minimum-length LENGTH`` or ``-m LENGTH``
     Discard processed reads that are shorter than LENGTH.

-Reads that are too short even before adapter removal are also discarded.
-Without this option, reads that have a length of zero (empty reads) are kept in the output.
+    If you do not use this option, reads that have a length of zero (empty reads) are kept in the output.
+Some downstream tools may have problems with zero-length sequences.
+In that case, specify at least ``-m 1``.

 ``--too-short-output FILE``
     Instead of discarding the reads that are too short according to ``-m``, write them to *FILE* (in FASTA/FASTQ format).

 ``--maximum-length LENGTH`` or ``-M LENGTH``
     Discard processed reads that are longer than LENGTH.
-Reads that are too long even before adapter removal are also discarded.

 ``--too-long-output FILE``
     Instead of discarding reads that are too long (according to ``-M``),